Maintaining connection is our greatest

 Collective Impact Forum

 The Collective Impact Forum is hosting virtual office hours every Thursday at 2 pm ET through April 23rd to support organizations experiencing massive disruption such as changing an agenda, intended results, and measures; adapting strategies and work plans; assisting partners who are meeting urgent needs or are facing organizational crises; and more.
 Registering for the office hour will also notify you when the recording is uploaded.
-Register for the April 2nd office hour here.
+To access recordings of past office hours and to register for future ones, click here.

 EARLY CHILDHOOD TECHNICAL ASSISTANCE CENTER